AdaDoom3/AdaDoom3/readme.md

 http://libre.adacore.com/download/

 To compile with GPS click the gear button `✹` after ensuring the scenario drop boxes are correct.
-To run, after a good compile, click play button `▶`.
+To run after successfully compiling press the play button `▶`.

 Organization
 ------------